-Between the great basilicas, monuments and ancient sites, majestic squares, alleys, fountains, or the many and rich churches, it takes more than one life to discover all the wonders of the eternal city.
-Here is a selection, which is constantly enriched.
-Beyond the vast historical heart of Rome from the Roman Forum to the Vatican, passing through the vast plain of Campo Marzio, we also present here interesting neighborhoods of the city, such as the student districts, Trastevere or Monti.
+Exploring the sights in Rome, between the great basilicas, monuments and ancient sites, majestic squares, alleys, fountains, or even the many and rich churches.
+It would take a lifetime to discover all the wonders of the Eternal City.
+Here is a selection, which is constantly being enriched.
+Beyond the vast historic heart of Rome from the Roman Forum to the Vatican, passing through the vast plain of the Champ de Mars, we also present here interesting neighborhoods of the city, such as the student quarters, the Trastevere or Monti.

 Lorsque l'on visite Rome pour la première fois, comment peut-on éviter le Colisée ou la Place et la Basilique Saint-Pierre ?
 Ces deux lieux valent vraiment le voyage.
 Mais après, on dénombre tellement de sites et de monuments hors normes, que tout classement ou sélection devient rapidement assez subjectif.
 Voici donc une liste à prendre plutôt comme suggestion et à agrémenter de votre propre sauce